gwchar2/ParkSpotTLV-Demo/README.md

 ## Example commit messages
 The following triggers a release (and what it bumps)
+fix: → PATCH;
+feat: → MINOR;
-feat: → MINOR, fix: → PATCH, feat!: or BREAKING CHANGE: → MAJOR.
+feat!: or BREAKING CHANGE: → MAJOR;

 ### PATCH (v0.0.1 → v0.0.2):